mflova/mflova-coding-guidelines/python/speed_up/pandas.md

 ### Avoid data type inference when possible

 Make sure that when saving a pandas, it is done by preserving the `dtype` of each column.
-Otherwise, infering types might be slow the more rows you have.
+Otherwise, inferring types might be slow the more rows you have.

 ### Use vectorized operations